merriaux/p_vehicle_detection_and_tracking/project/readme.md

 Description of each "debug video" patchwork :

 1. The final output with averaged tracking position/bounding box and car labeling
-2. The ouput of fincontour and centroide extraction (from hotPoint segmentation)
+2. The ouput of fincontour and centroide extraction (from hotPoint (heat map) segmentation)
 3. The predicted sliding windows result
-4. Hotpoint image
+4. Hotpoint (heat map) image
 5. Segmented hotpoint image
 6. The original input image
 7. Lines search (project 4)